Istiqlal Party: After independence

-The party was founded in April 1937 as the National Party for Istiqlal, and became the Istiqlal Party 10 December 1943.
-Istiqlal held strongly Arab nationalist views and was the main political force struggling for the independence of Morocco.
-The party was often critical of the ruling monarchy, after being instrumental in gaining independence from French colonialism.
-Independence was achieved in 1956, and the party then moved into opposition against the monarchy, which had asserted itself as the country's main political actor.

-There was a movement within the Istiqlal Party to unite Muslims and Jews called al-Wifaq (الوفاق), with prominent Jewish figures such as Armand Asoulin, David Azoulay, Marc Sabbagh, Joe O’Hana, and Albert Aflalo.
+However, once the country achieved independence in 1956, the party moved into opposition against the monarchy, which had asserted itself as the country's main political actor.
+It had to overcome some obstacles since the party, which had just achieved their common goal, was prone to fragmentation.
+There was a movement within the Istiqlal Party to unite Muslims and Jews called al-Wifaq (الوفاق), with prominent Jewish figures such as Armand Asoulin, David Azoulay, Marc Sabbagh, Joe Ohana, and Albert Aflalo.